Plants and animals

-The great diversity of species found at Booderee is due to the park’s wide range of habitats found in the area – coastal cliffs and heaths, sandy beaches and rock platforms, mangroves and ocean, swamps, lakes and forests.
+The great diversity of species found at Booderee is due to the park’s wide range of habitats: coastal cliffs and heaths, sandy beaches, rock platforms, mangroves, swamps, lakes, forests and the ocean.

 More than 460 different native plants have been recorded at Booderee.
-These are just some of the park’s many vibrant and colourful flowers.
+Here are just some of the park’s many vibrant and colourful flowers.

-Kangaroo tail is also known as Xanthorrhoea australis, a classic native Australian grass tree you’ll see at Booderee.
+Kangaroo tail (Xanthorrhoea australis) is a classic native Australian grass tree you’ll see at Booderee.

 Eucalyptus summer red

 This is a beautiful flowering gum tree with vibrant mid-pink to red flowers.
-It’s also become a popular addition to many Australian gardens.
+It has become a popular addition to many Australian gardens.

-This boronia has waxy flowers that range in colour from white to purple, with aromatic leaves.
-It is quite common throughout New South Wales, so you might see it inside the park and elsewhere.
+This boronia has aromatic leaves and waxy flowers that range in colour from white to purple.
+It is quite common throughout New South Wales.

 The waratah is the official floral emblem of the state of New South Wales.
-It’s well known for its crimson coloured flowers which flower from September to November.
+It is well known for its crimson coloured flowers, which bloom from September to November.

-The yellow flowers of this shrub crowd in leafy spikes towards the ends of the branches.
+This shrub’s yellow flowers crowd in leafy spikes towards the ends of the branches.

 The small leaves of this large shrub give off an aromatic perfume when bruised.

-Our birds like honeyeaters love this shrub – its flowers are full of nectar.
+Many of our birds, including honeyeaters, love this shrub because its flowers are full of nectar.

 You’ll find two types of mangrove around Booderee’s inlets and harbours: grey mangrove and river mangrove.

 This is one of the original banksias collected by botanist Sir Joseph Banks when he travelled to Australia with Captain James Cook in 1770.
-It is distinctive with its orange and red colours, contrasting with its green, heath-like leaves.
+Its distinctive orange and red flowers contrast with its green, heath-like leaves.

-You’ll see lots of our native animals at Booderee – from breakfasting with the birds at Green Patch to catching a glimpse of a swamp wallaby while out walking.
-Whale-watching is one of the most popular activities to do at Booderee – for the best view head to the Cape St George Lighthouse
+You’ll see lots of native animals at Booderee, from breakfasting with the birds at Green Patch to catching a glimpse of a swamp wallaby while out walking.
+Whale-watching is one of our most popular activities – head to the Cape St George Lighthouse for the best view.

 New Holland honeyeater

-The aptly named sooty oystercatcher is Australia’s only all black shorebird.
-It’s easy to spot with its all black body, long red bill and bright red eyes.
+The aptly named sooty oystercatcher is Australia’s only all-black shorebird.
+It’s easy to spot with its long red bill and bright red eyes.

-The shearwaters you might see washed up on our beaches at Booderee, especially at Cave Beach, are the victims of the migration to breeding colonies, that takes place in September and October.
-This a natural phenomenon, where weaker birds are simply unable to survive the great distances they must fly to reach their breeding grounds.
+The shearwaters you might see washed up on our beaches at Booderee (especially at Cave Beach) are victims of the migration to breeding colonies that takes place in September and October.
+This a natural phenomenon where weaker birds are simply unable to survive the great distances they must fly to reach their breeding grounds.

-Wallabies look like small kangaroos but are generally solitary animals, occasionally brought together to feed or mate.
+Wallabies look like small kangaroos but are generally solitary animals.
+They occasionally come together to feed or mate.

 Sharing the waters of our park are these magnificent seals.
-The largest type of seal in Australia, they have large eyes, a pointed face with whiskers and sharp teeth.
-The males are larger than the females and when mature carry a dark mane of coarse hair.
+The largest type of seal in Australia, fur seals have large eyes, a pointed face with whiskers and sharp teeth.
+The males are larger than the females and have a mane of coarse dark hair when mature.

-The humpback whale is one of the most easily recognisable of the large whales.
-Often the first sign of its presence is its ‘blow’, a cloud of vapour that it shoots into the air when it breaks the surface to breathe.
+The humpback whale is one of the most easily recognisable large whales.
+The first sign of its presence is often its ‘blow’ – a cloud of vapour that it shoots into the air when it breaks the surface to breathe.